 To be eligible for the 2020 Wellness incentives, the primary subscriber must complete THREE incentive activities, one of which MUST be a wellness exam.
 Please use the new Wellness Incentive Tracking form to verify completion of each requirement.
 This form may be turned in as you complete each incentive or you can wait and turn it in when all three incentive are met.
 For those that complete wellness incentive requirements for 2020, a onetime gift card of $100 will be given in December 2020.
 New enrollees have the same opportunity and deadlines to earn the wellness incentive.
 Click here for complete program requirements.
 A subscriber's spouse may also earn the 2020 wellness incentive by completing the same requirements and submitting a separate wellness tracker.

-Beginning April 4, 2016, Prestige will begin offering LOW or NO-COST urgent care walk-in service and scheduled primary care visits to all active employees and their covered dependents on plans 80C, G, K or M. Members on the HSA-A or HSA-B plan will pay a nominal fee for each visit ($20) due to IRS regulatons.
+Prestige Urgent Care is offering LOW or NO-COST urgent care walk-in service and scheduled primary care visits to all active employees and their covered dependents on plans 80C, G, K or M. Members on the HSA-A or HSA-B plan will pay a nominal fee for each visit ($20) due to IRS regulations.
 This membership is also extended to pre-Medicare retirees and their covered dependents as a benefit of belonging to STSIG.

 - Access to medical care with extended and weekend hours.